toribio999/ecommerce_analysis/README.md

 > 💡 Full query source available in [home.sql](./sql/home.sql)

+### Conclusion

+The Home dashboard paints a picture of a **healthy, growing ecommerce business** with strong and consistent profit margins across all product categories.
+Fashion is the clear revenue engine, but the uniformity of margins across categories suggests a **well-balanced and efficiently managed product portfolio**.
+The MoM volatility warrants attention — smoothing out the dips in February and December through targeted promotions or inventory strategies could further solidify annual growth momentum.

 ## 👥 Dashboard 2/4 — Customer Analysis

 This second dashboard of the **Ecommerce Sales Analysis** project provides an in-depth look at the profile and behaviour of the platform's customers.
 Complementing the general sales analysis from the first dashboard, the focus here shifts to who buys, how they buy and how frequently, enabling identification of key segments and loyalty patterns.
 The dashboard includes interactive filters by order priority, device type, payment method and quarter.